Central Reserve Bank of El Salvador

 The Central Reserve Bank of El Salvador (Spanish: Banco Central de El Salvador) is the central bank of El Salvador, which controls the currency rate and regulates certain economic activities within El Salvador.
-The bank was originally privately owned, but was brought under state control through The Law of the Reorganization of Central Banking.
+The bank was originally privately owned, but was brought under state control through The Law on the Reorganization of Central Banking.

+It was in charge of issuing Salvadoran colón coins and banknotes until the Monetary Integration Law of 2000 started the process of dollarizing the Salvadoran economy.
+In 2001, it stopped issuing new colón currency and no longer maintains a monetary policy of its own.

 The bank is active in developing financial inclusion policy and is a member of the Alliance for Financial Inclusion.
 In 2013, the bank made a joint Maya Declaration Commitment with the Superintendencia del Sistema Financiero of El Salvador to carry out a series of concrete and measurable actions.